 Avarekaalu or Avarekaayi is known as Hyacinth Beans or Val Beans, is a versatile legume which is used in savory and sweet dishes in India!
 A simple dal made with this is amazing and tastes awesome if you love these Beans.

-Hi, everybody, It’s amazing how soon 2017 ended, and here we are in 2018 already!! wishing you all a very Happy New Year and wishing you all the new year brings you Joy, peace, and prosperity.
+Hi, everybody, It’s amazing how soon 2017 ended, and here we are in 2018 already!! wishing you all a very Happy New Year and wishing you all the new year brings you joy, peace, and prosperity.
 I know I had been away from blogging as my health was playing up and I traveled a lot last year!
 Last few months I was mentally stressed out with my son’s career! and now I am over the moon as my son got his admission to medicine which has brought all the happiness back.
 All his hard work paid off he is happy lad now, as his dream is shaping up.

-Buying the best ones is you need to smell them the ”Sogadu” (probably essence would be the word) some people rub it in the hand to check the smell of it.
+Buying the best ones is, you need to smell them the ”Sogadu” So-ga-doo (probably essence would be the word) what it is called, to check the purity of the beans which tells you how fresh it is, some people rub it in the hand to check the smell of it.
 You can get the smell even if you are further away from it actually.
 The fresh and tender ones are my favourite as they can be used in Akki Rotti and Sundal(salad)!!
 Avarekaalu is like you name it we make it kind of veggie!

 These are seasonal and sold during the winter month December – January and usually appears in all festival dishes, one such festival my mom makes every Sankranthi / Pongal is this Avarekalu Tovve also known as Hyacinth Beans Dal, which is a very simple recipe.